M0LTE/nodemanager/README.md

 1. Connect via SSH: type `ssh dave@mypi`, accept the prompt by typing "yes" and pressing enter.
 1. Enter the password you set earlier.

-If you can't connect, use a keyboard and screen, log in using the username and password you set earlier, and type:
+If you can't connect, use a keyboard and screen plugged into your Pi, log in using the username and password you set earlier, and type:

 ```
 ifconfig wlan0 | grep inet